jitin-sardana/convert-months-year/README.md

 > This method accept one arguments which is year(YYYY) and returns true or false.

 - **getNumberOfWeekEnds**
-> This method accept two arguments first is year(YYYY) and second is (MM) and returns number saturdys and sundays with date.
+> This method accept two arguments first is year(YYYY) and second is month(MM) and returns the number of saturdays and sundays with date.

+- **getRemanningDaysInMonth**
+> This method returns the number of days left in current month.

+- **getRemanningDaysInYear**
+> This method returns the number of days left in current year.

 ```jsx

 ES6